Croatia. Trsteno: The Adriatic Sea at Its Most Pristine

 With hindsight, more important things happened during that first date.
 One of them was not knowingly walking the same grounds years later the Game of Thrones cast and crew will walk to make the most-watched series in the history of television.

 Hotass and I can say we were there first!
-He snapped a picture of me perched on the stone frame of the terrace long before Sansa had lemon cake with wicked Olena!
+He snapped a picture of me perched on the terrace’s stone frame long before Sansa had lemon cake with wicked Olena!
 The place was bare though, just the two of us, no lavish table whatsoever!